Images Bashir Antoine Chakar (Emergency registrar) Text Genevieve Carbonatto

 - Possible extension into abdominal aorta – possible flap visible there

 You decide to start off with a subcostal view – this will be the easiest view to see a pericardial effusion.

-Again, the image quality is not great but you have more information.
-The aortic root is much bigger than the LA or the RV.
+The image quality is not the aortic root is much bigger than the LA or the RV.
 You can just make out a possible dissection flap.